eloyesp/reader/README.md

 - The user need a way to upgrade or downgrade the account, but this is related with billing, and is not implemented
 - The specs use DatabaseCleaner and transactional fixtures.
 That smells.
+- The articles are not displayed with html_safe, so it should be corrected. this whould be done implementing HTMLEntities in the FeedFetcher class.
+- FeedFetcher should not give access to items directly, it should give access to somethin like an article (but AR could be slow).

 ## License ##